Visa Traveler

 “I note that you have never traveled to the UK or anywhere else before”

-I have traveled to over 30 countries so far.
+PERSONAL EXPERIENCE: I have traveled to over 30 countries so far.
 I have been to some countries multiple times.
 I have plenty of visas and stamps in my passport.
-My travel history helps in my visa approvals.
+My travel history helps with my visa approvals.

 REASON